 Most creator economy reports mention a market size of over 50 million creators that is worth over $100 billion.

 Depending on which industry report you’re reading, the numbers are undeniable.
 Take Adobe’s “Future of Creativity” study which stated that “more than 165 million creators joined the global creator economy in the last two years.”
-Or read Meta’s The Rise of the Creator Economy report which states that “the overall economic size of the creator economy was estimated to be more than $100 billion as of 2020” (and that data is two years old)!
+Or read Goldman Sachs’ latest intelligence briefing that states that “the creator economy could approach half-a-trillion dollars by 2027.”

 No matter which report or stat you read, the key takeaways are the same: